Doctor visa routes in Republic of Poland

 What this means for doctors

-Of the 1 Republic of Poland route that commonly fits doctors, 1 needs a sponsoring employer and 0 do not, and 1 can lead to permanent residence.
+Of the 1 Republic of Poland route that commonly fits doctors, 1 needs a sponsoring employer and 0 do not, 1 have confirmed permanent residence mapping.
 Doctors work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Republic of Poland.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Republic of Poland overall is the Temporary residence and work permit; it is not specific to doctors but is worth understanding as the benchmark route.